alexlines/livepeer-transcoder-ops/README.md

   - Regional routing / responding to regional demand
   - Auto-scaling
 - Monitoring, Alerting, Metrics Collection
-  - Health checks of LivePeer instance
+  - Better health checks of LivePeer instance and processes
   - Go and systemd both support watchdog for process health monitoring http://0pointer.de/blog/projects/watchdog.html
   - It would be nice if the livepeer internal webserver supported a call to `/health` for example, which could be checked by a nagios/etc plugin, as well as by a load balancer which was monitoring the health of a pool of transcoders.
 You could sortof fake this today by using a call to `http://<transcoder ip>:8935/nodeID` and make sure it returns the expected nodeID, but a proper `/health` function could better check a few vital signs.
   - Monitor and alert if reward() doesn't get called.
 A few ways to monitor this:
+    - I started a very basic checker script, mostly based on code in [livepeer_cli](https://github.com/livepeer/go-livepeer/tree/master/cmd/livepeer_cli) that queries the local livepeer internal webserver for LastRewardRound and, if it doesn't match currentRound, could send an alert.
+There's not much there, but you can [see the code here](utils/monitor_reward_call.go)
     - Query the local livepeer node via http:
     ```
       $ curl http://127.0.0.1:8935/transcoderInfo